rebregnesor/pymie/README.md

 # PyMie

-A simple implementation of the mie solution to Maxwell's equations in python.
+A simple implementation of the Mie solution to Maxwell's equations in python.

 The implementation and notation closely follows the Wikipedia article on Mie scattering: https://en.wikipedia.org/wiki/Mie_scattering